video

 Both texts, as we know, contain factual information.

-They both have formal language and both texts include a glossary to define subject-specific vocabulary.
+And both texts include a glossary to define subject-specific vocabulary.

 The differences between the texts are that "Curiosity: The Story of a Mars Rover" has labels to annotate its images.

-"Exploring Mars" has photographic images from the rover and "Exploring Mars" has subheadings to divide the text into smaller sections.
+And "Exploring Mars" has subheadings to divide the text into smaller sections.

 I wonder if you compared and contrasted and found similar features.

 In today's lesson, we've been reading around the text "Curiosity: The Story of a Mars Rover."
-We've learned that when reading non-fiction texts, readers can use the layout features to help navigate the text.
+We've learned that when reading nonfiction texts, readers can use the layout features to help navigate the text.

-We've practised skimming and scanning and understood that these are crucial skills when it comes to quickly retrieving information from texts.
+We've practised skimming and scanning, and understood that these are crucial skills when it comes to quickly retrieving information from texts.

 The structure and features of a text can help identify keywords and key information.

-We know that non-fiction texts use a range of different layout features to help organise information, making it easier for readers to locate and extract the information they need quickly.
+We know that nonfiction texts use a range of different layout features to help organise information, making it easier for readers to locate and extract the information they need quickly.

 Finally, readers can compare and contrast within and across different texts.

-I hope you've enjoyed finding out more about Mars and the fascinating Rover mission.
+I hope you've enjoyed finding out more about Mars and the fascinating rover mission.

 Well done for all your hard work.